Oliver-ZPLiu/Oliver-ZPLiu.github.io/_pages/about.md

 ---

 <!-- ======================== 个人简介 / About ======================== -->
 Hi!
 My name is **Zhi-Ping Liu** (刘志平).
-I’m a Ph.D. student at the <a href="https://www.nju.edu.cn/" target="_blank">NJU</a>, under the supervision of Prof. <a href="https://physics.nju.edu.cn/szdw/qbmd/20240321/i262064.html" target="_blank">Zeng-Bing Chen</a> and Prof. <a href="http://www.phys.ruc.edu.cn/info/1071/2462.htm" target="_blank">Hua-Lei Yin</a>.
+I’m a Ph.D. student at the <a href="https://www.nju.edu.cn/" target="_blank">Nanjing University (NJU)</a>, under the supervision of Prof. <a href="https://physics.nju.edu.cn/szdw/qbmd/20240321/i262064.html" target="_blank">Zeng-Bing Chen</a> and Prof. <a href="http://www.phys.ruc.edu.cn/info/1071/2462.htm" target="_blank">Hua-Lei Yin</a>.

-I received the B.S. degree in Physics from Nanjing University in July 2020.
+I received the B.S. degree in Physics from NJU in July 2020.
 I have worked as a Research Intern at the <a href="https://research.baidu.com/Research_Areas/index-view?id=75" target="_blank">Institute for Quantum Computing, Baidu Research</a>, where I was mentored by staff researchers <a href="https://www.xinwang.info/" target="_blank">Dr. Xin Wang</a> and <a href="https://www.kunfang.info/about/" target="_blank">Dr. Kun Fang</a>.
 I also served as a Research Assistant at the QuAIR Laboratory led by Professor <a href="https://www.xinwang.info/" target="_blank">Xin Wang</a>, in the <a href="https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/artificial-intelligence/" target="_blank">Thrust of Artificial Intelligence, Information Hub</a>, <a href="https://www.hkust-gz.edu.cn/" target="_blank">The Hong Kong University of Science and Technology (Guangzhou)</a>.

 I am broadly interested in **quantum information theory**, **quantum computation**, and **artificial intelligence**.
 In particular, I’m fascinated by how various quantum resources make things different.
 Currently, I am exploring the intersection between quantum theory and language models.